seapagan/sp-build/README.md

 - JS and CSS are compressed and postfixed with a Hash for each code change.
 The HTML file is automatically updated with these.
 - ESLint(JS) and StyleLint(CSS) are run automatically.
+- SCSS and SASS automatically detected and compiled on the fly.

 ## Planned functionality